fivdi/onoff/README.md

 and outputs to generate interrupts.
 The 3.13 kernel dropped support for interrupt generating outputs, irrespective of whether the underlying hardware supports them or not.
+- [options] - An optional options object.

 Returns a new Gpio object that can be used to access a GPIO.

+The following options are supported:
+- activeLow - A boolean value specifying whether the value read from or written to the GPIO should be inverted.
+The interrupt generating edge for the GPIO also follow this this setting.
+The valid values for activeLow are true and false.
+Setting activeLow to true inverts.
+Optional, the default value is false.

 GPIOs on Linux are identified by unsigned integers.
 These are the numbers that should be passed to the onoff Gpio constructor function when exporting GPIOs